-To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.
+To make sure you are giving us all the information we need to make a decision, you can fill out our medical claim form and/or pharmacy claim form to make your request for payment.

-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (to access the form, sign up at www.myamerigroup.com/medicare, log in, and locate the form under "Customer Support") or call Customer Service and ask for the form.
+- You don't have to use the form(s), but it will help us process the information faster. - Either download a copy of the form(s) from our website (https://healthplans.providence.org/members/understanding-plans-benefits/benefit-basics/forms) or call Customer Service and ask for the form.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-Mail your request for payment for medical services, together with any bills or receipts, to us at this address:
+Mail your request for payment together with any bills or receipts to us at this address: